nix-community/vulnix/doc/vulnix.1.md

 guidelines](https://nagios-plugins.org/doc/guidelines.html) which means that it can be directly used in the majority of monitoring systems.

-`vulnix` exits 0 if no vulnerabilities were found.
-If all vulnerabilities were whitelisted, it exits 1.
+`vulnix` exits 0 if no vulnerabilities are found.
+If all of the shown vulnerabilities are whitelisted, it exits 1.
 Otherwise, found vulnerabilities lead to exit status 2.
 Exit status 3 indicates an error condition.

+Note that exit status 1 may never occur if the `--show-whitelisted` option is not given.

 ## ENVIRONMENT